mariuszmichalowski/practical-kubernetes-problems/vault-agent-sidecar/README.md

 vault-agent-injector   1         34m
 ```

+This account does not exist but it is necessary for authentication.

-View the service account defined in `exampleapp-service-account.yml`:
+View the service account defined in `service-account-internal-app.yml`:

 ```shell
 $ cat service-account-internal-app.yml